The Footsteps of Jesus

 Daniel.
 He was one who courted not the smiles, and who feared not the

 frowns of men.
-When he knew that the writing was signed, with a serenity and
+When he knew that the decree was signed, with a serenity and

-undauntedness of soul befitting a saint of the Most High God, he went to his
+undauntedness of soul befitting a saint of the Most High God — he went to

-prayer chamber as usual.
-In the prospect of a terrific death, his purpose
+his prayer chamber as usual.
+In the prospect of a terrific death, his

-continued unchanged; he did not attempt to conceal his devotions; he did not
+purpose continued unchanged; he did not attempt to conceal his devotions; he

-endeavor to resist or elude his enemies.
-A den of roaring lions could not
+did not endeavor to resist or elude his enemies.
+A den of roaring lions

-damp his courage, nor cause him to swerve from the path of rectitude.
+could not dampen his courage, nor cause him to swerve from the path of

 Think again of his three young Hebrew companions.

-When the impious and haughty monarch told them that if they worshiped not
+When the impious and haughty monarch told them that if they did not worship

-king."
-Think of Paul, singing with his companion the high praises of
+Think of Paul, singing with his companion the high

-God at midnight, in his gloomy dungeon, not knowing but that his life might
+praises of God at midnight, in his gloomy dungeon, not knowing but that his

-be demanded the very next day.
-Think of Luther in after ages.
-When
+life might be demanded the very next day.
+Think of Luther in after

-summoned to appear before the Diet of Worms, where it was likely that he
+ages.
+When summoned to appear before the authorities, where it was likely

-would be exposed to the greatest danger, and when besought with the most
+that he would be exposed to the greatest danger, and when besought with the

 there were as many devils in the place, as there are tiles upon the houses!"